abhinav/git-spice/doc/src/recipes.md

     gs branch create my-branch --commit
     ```

-### Working with non-GitHub remotes
+### Working with unsupported remotes

 <!-- gs:version v0.6.0 -->

-If you're using a Git hosting service that is not GitHub
+If you're using a Git hosting service that is not supported by git-spice
-(e.g. GitLab, Bitbucket, etc.),
+(e.g. Bitbucket, SourceHut, etc.),
 you can use git-spice to manage your branches locally without any issues.
 However, when it comes to pushing branches to the remote,
 there are some options that can help your workflow.

-- Stop git-spice from trying to create GitHub Pull Requests
+- Stop git-spice from trying to submit changes to the service
   by setting $$spice.submit.publish$$ to false.

     ```bash